 The Livestock Conservancy seeks to put breed populations into a national and global context therefore The Livestock Conservancy uses both U.S. and global numbers in the annual review of its conservation priority list and to determine a breed’s status.

-For additional questions about how The Livestock Conservancy determines the annual CPL, contact the The Livestock Conservancy office or email us.
+For additional questions about how The Livestock Conservancy determines the annual CPL please contact us.